-It’s one reason why product-led businesses are booming.
 People want to “try before they buy” and experience your value proposition.
 If you keep your word, it’s a great way to build trust and sell your product.
-If you fail to deliver, your user experiences a nasty value gap.
+On the flip side, If you fail to deliver, your user experiences a nasty value gap.

 The bigger your value gap, the leakier your funnel.
-You’ll see users sign up but never return to your product.
-According to Intercom, 40–60% of users who sign up for your product will use it once and never come back.
+According to Intercom, 40–60% of users who sign up for your product will use it once and never return.

 Tackling your value gap can be the single, most profitable lever you can pull.
 It will help you launch and build a free trial or freemium model that (actually) turns users into customers.
 There are three main reasons why value gaps are so prominent in the SaaS industry:

-- You don’t understand why your customers buy;
+2. You don’t understand why your customers buy.

 Before launching a product-led arm of your business, declare war on your value gap.
-You’ll be in a much better position to create a product that can reduce your CACs, acquire more customers, and turn non-paying users into customers.
+This positions you to create a product that can reduce your CACs, acquire more customers, and turn non-paying users into customers.

-The Three Value Gaps You Need to Crush
+Value Gaps You Need to Crush to Gain Customer Trust

 Value Gap 1: Ability Debt